 About a century ago, words like operation and surgery could not have been said without utmost apprehension and deep unease at the heart.
 But thanks to the advancement in the field of medicine and the integration of this advancement with other scientific disciplines, the fear factor has been reduced significantly.
-Surgical procedures have been revisited and revised, tools and techniques have been invented which have streamlined and smoothened the entire OT experience.
+Surgical procedures have been revisited and revised, and tools and techniques have been invented which have streamlined and smoothened the entire OT experience.
 In this discussion, we take a look at some of the more common urological surgeries and try to understand their purpose.
 Not only that, but we are also going to discuss the pros and cons associated with these surgeries.
 All we want in return from you is undivided attention till the very end of this discussion!

 But before we jump into the details of different surgical procedures, it is important to define the term in the first place.
 What do the doctors mean when they use the term urological surgery?
 In simpler words, it refers to the integration of surgical activities to treat urinary obstruction, dysfunction, inflammation, and malignancy[i].
 The surgical activities cited in this definition include colon and urogenital organs Urological surgeries are mostly focused on the kidney, bladder, uterus, pelvis, scrotum, and urethral areas.

-Urological problems: A recap
+Urological Problems: A recap

 We have defined the term in the previous section.
 However, the problems that might necessitate a urological surgery are still obscure to you.
 Hence, now we mention the specific problems that can lead to the need for urological surgery.
 Well, an injury to the pelvic region is one of the biggest reasons for urological surgery.
 Similarly, a spinal cord injury can also lead to urological surgery [ii].
 Then, conditions like prostate infections and malignancies like carcinomas are also a major reason for surgical treatment of this nature.
 One obvious reason for a urological surgery, which some of you might already be familiar with, is kidney stones.
 Other reasons for a urological surgery include conditions like pancreatic diseases and hernias.